kursjan/petitparser2/README.md

 Why to switch from PetitParser to PetitParser2?

 ### Better performance
-The performance is (2-5 times better) when used in optimized mode (i.e. after calling the `optimize` method).
+The performance of PetitParser2 is 2-5 times better compared to PetitParser, when used in optimized mode.
 The optimizations are based on the technologies of [PetitCompiler](http://scg.unibe.ch/scgbib?query=Kurs16a&display=abstract).
+To optimize, simply call `optimize` before `parse:`.

-Try it on your own, compare the optimized version of `PP2SmalltalkParser`, non optimized version, `SmaCC` and `RBParser`.
-Inspect the result of the following code:
+Try it out!.
+Compare the optimized version of `PP2SmalltalkParser`, non optimized version, `SmaCC` and `RBParser`.
+Evaluate the following code:
 ```
 PP2Benchmark exampleSmalltalk
 ```